isaac-sim/IsaacAutomator/README.md

 <details>
   <a name="#alicloud-access-creds"></a>
   <summary>Getting Access Credentials</summary>
-  You will need <i>Access Key</i> and <i>Secret Key</i> for an existing AliCloud account.
-You can obtain those in <a href="https://usercenter.console.aliyun.com/#/manage/ak">AccessKey Management</a> section in the Alibaba Cloud console.
+  You will need an _Access Key_ and _Secret Key_ for an existing Alibaba Cloud account.
+You can obtain those in the [AccessKey Management](https://usercenter.console.aliyun.com/#/manage/ak) section of the Alibaba Cloud console.
 </details>

 Once you have prepared the access credentials, run the following command in the project root directory: